Rexxic/tft35-setup/README.md

 3. The script will:

 - Clone the necessary repository for the TFT drivers.
 - Ask you for Display Orientation.
+If you want the bottom edge to be where the pin row is use 270.
 - Copy required files to the appropriate directories.
 - Modify configuration files to enable the TFT display and SPI interface.
 - Update the system and install required packages.